Twin-width of Planar Graphs; a Short Proof: Layered Skeletal Trigraphs

+Our goal, regarding \Cref{thm:twwplanar}, is to recursively construct $11$-contraction sequences of all planar graphs.
+In order to formulate it, we now introduce our key concept -- of a ``splendid layered skeletal trigraph''.

-\begin{definition}[Skeletal trigraph] \rm Let $H$ be a trigraph and $S\subseteq H$ a $2$-connected planar subgraph such that all edges of $H$ induced by $V(S)$ are black (note; including the edges not in $E(S)$).
+\begin{definition}[Skeletal trigraph] \rm Let $H$ be a trigraph and $S\subseteq H$ a $2$-connected nonempty planar subgraph such that all edges of $H$ induced by $V(S)$ are black (note; including the edges not in $E(S)$).
 Fix a plane embedding of $S$, and call $S$ a {\em plane skeleton of~$H$}.
-Further, consider a {\em face assignment} of $H$ in $S$ -- a mapping in which every connected component $H_0$ of $H-V(S)$ is assigned to some face $\phi$ of $S$, such that all neighbours of $H_0$ in $V(S)$ belong to~$\phi$.
+Further, call a mapping of connected components of $H-V(S)$ to faces of $S$ a {\em face assignment} of $H$ in~$S$, if every connected component $H_0$ of $H-V(S)$ is assigned to a face $\phi$ of $S$ such that all neighbours of $H_0$ in $V(S)$ belong to~$\phi$.
 Denote by $U_\phi$ the union of the vertex sets of all components assigned to~$\phi$ in this assignment.

-If $H$ and $S$ satisfy the previous conditions for some face assignment, we call $(H,S)$ a {\em skeletal trigraph}, and if $\ca L$ is a layering of~$H$, then $(H,S,\ca L)$ is a {\em layered skeletal trigraph}. \end{definition}
+If $H$ and $S$ conform to the previous conditions and there exists a face assignment of $H$ in~$S$, or if $S$ is the empty graph, then we call $(H,S)$ a {\em skeletal trigraph}.
+Moreover, if $\ca L$ is a layering of~$H$, then $(H,S,\ca L)$ is a {\em layered skeletal trigraph}. \end{definition}